SoultatosStefanos/archv/docs/configuration.md

 ## Rendering

 Archv can be configured regarding the architecture graph's "external" rendering properties, like the materials and meshes used to render the scene.
+Additionally, Archv features particle system effects rendering at each vertex, depending on the vertex in/out degree.
+Some configuration options for these effects can be configured as well.

 Example .json configuration: